Becoming an LPN in Tennessee

 For more information on school rankings, see our Methodology Page (http://www.practicalnursing.org/lvn-lpn-ranking-methodology)1100 White Bridge Pike, Nashville, TN 37205 - (615) 425-5500 -

-Tennessee College of Applied Technology (TCAT)-Nashville is located in Nashville, Tennessee.
-TCAT-Nashville is the premier provider of workforce development programs throughout the state, providing competency-based training through traditional and distance learning that is economical and accessible to all residents of the state.21100 Liberty Street, Knoxville, TN 37919 - (865) 546-5567 -
+Tennessee College of Applied Technology (TCAT) takes the lead in providing premier workforce development programs throughout the state. .
+TCAT-Nashville provides competency-based training through traditional and distance learning that is economical and accessible to all residents of the state.
+The Practical Nursing Program is approved by the Tennessee Board of Nursing.21100 Liberty Street, Knoxville, TN 37919 - (865) 546-5567 -

 Tennessee College of Applied Technology (TCAT)-Oneida/Huntsville is located in Huntsville, Tennessee.
 TCAT-Oneida/Huntsville provides competency-based training through both traditional and distance learning, providing high-quality training that is economically accessible to all residents of the state, while also providing premiere workforce development.4740 Hwy 46 S, Dickson, TN 37055 - (615) 441-6220 -